Information Design in Optimal Auctions

+The Lagrangian is linear in the low virtual value with the marginal effect being determined by the following term:\footnote{ To be clear, the Lagrangian is defined to maximize the additive inverse of the objective in (\ref{obj-seller}).}

-In contrast, raising the lower virtual value from zero to a positive number has two countervailing effects on the seller's revenue.
-First, by increasing the lower virtual value, the seller's revenue increases.
-Second, to obey the mean constraint, the probability of having the high virtual value $1$ must be reduced to compensate the increase in the lower virtual value.
-Intuitively, if either $p$ or $n$ is large, competition among the buyers becomes more severe and the second effect dominates the first one.
+Intuitively, raising the low virtual value $k_{s}$ has two countervailing effects on a revenue-minimizing information designer.
+First, by increasing the lower virtual value, the seller's revenue increases, which translates into a cost in proportion to the first term in \eqref{foc_ks}.
+Second, to obey the mean constraint, the probability of the high virtual value 1 must be reduced, which results in a benefit in proportion to the second term in \eqref{foc_ks}.
+Observe that the cost and benefit only depend on the number of buyers $n$ and probability $\theta _{s}$.